 This post originally appeared on Megan Kelsey Photography.

 In this creative industry, there are dozens and dozens of workshops and conferences one can choose from to further their business and invest in education.
 I’ve attended the CLIC Conference, Creative at Heart, and a few online seminars and one-day events and they’ve all been wonderful!
-Investing in education has been a huge goal of mine these first few years in business and I’m glad I took that approach and made it a priority early on because for me it really has translated directly into business growth.
+Investing in education has been following a huge goal of mine these first few years in business and I’m glad I took that approach and made it a priority early on because for me it really has translated directly into business growth.
 I’ve walked away with some concrete, practical knowledge of how to take my business to the next level, how to gain a larger blog/social media following, how to spoil my clients, how to perfect my craft, and, if it was a GREAT conference, how to increase profits!

 The Making Things Happen Conference was none of these things.
 And I mean that in the BEST way!!
 MTH was is an experience of a different breed.
 It’s hard to put into words everything I felt, and I’m sure many attendees would share that opinion.
 It’s truly indescribable!!
 I’m so glad I signed up for this mysterious conference that no one could really explain to me… that almost made it even more amazing because I had no idea what to expect.
 Because I can’t really give an accurate recap of what the MTH was about… I’m just going to share my 5 favorite things about this conference!!